IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for  Dual Stands.md

 ### Aesthetics
 Initially I wanted my design to be a simple shape, flat without any “points and peaks”.
 However, for this design to happen, the second display ledge cannot be lower than where the first ledge ends.

 While this isn’t a problem on its own, it leads to some future predicaments for both me as the producer, and customers as the end-user.
-Ultimately, I decided to completely re-evaluate my approach and abandon the idea of a simple shaped double stand.
+Ultimately, I decided to completely re-evaluate my approach and abandon the idea of a simple shaped Double Stand.

+I’m conscious some people detest the visuals of a dual stand which hides the 2nd keyboard behind the 1st, however I feel visuals are worth sacrificing for the sake of practicality.

 ### Practicality
-**_What value does a double stand provide that two singular stands cannot?_**
+**_What value does a double stand provide, that two singular stands cannot?_**

-I’m conscious some people detest the visuals of a double stand which hides the 2nd keyboard behind the 1st, however I feel visuals are worth sacrificing for the sake of practicality.

-Currently, an advantage of my Double Stand design is its small form-factor.
-I believe that a stand which can fit on as many shelves and display units as possible is an extremely important consideration.
-The “less desirable” aesthetics of the side-profile a worthwhile trade-off for better compatibility and a better user experience.
-My double stands have a depth of 20cm, which is as compact as I could get without too many compromises.
+Currently, an advantage of my Double Stand design is it's small form-factor; People can now keep two keyboards in a space which would normally only fit one.
+I believe that it is important to consider the end-users "use-case" and I should try to accommodate their needs where possible.
+While there isn't a standard size for a shelf, by keeping my design small, I open up more opportunities for places which can fit my Double Stand.
+The Double Stand has a depth of 20cm, which is as compact as I could get without too many compromises.

 <div class="gallery2" data-columns="1">
 <img src="/images/Photo_Blog/Double_Stand_C.jpg">
-<p>The final acrylic design is much more compact than the initial cardboard design.</p>
+<p>The final acrylic design is much more compact than the initial design.</p>
 </div>

 **_What's the value of a display piece that can't actually fit in the area you want to display it?_**

-Anecdotally, the book shelves I’ve measured are between 20cm and 30cm in depth; for additional reference a vertical A4 sheet of paper is 21cm in width –  so I think it’s fair to assume around 21cm is a good reference point for a shelving unit.
+After a trip to IKEA, the book shelves I’ve measured are between 20cm and 30cm in depth.
+For additional reference, a vertical A4 sheet of paper is 21cm in width; I think it’s fair to say around 21cm is a good reference point to use for the depth of shelving unit.

-If I’m displaying my two of my beloved, >$1,000 keyboards on a shelving unit, an overhanging display stand is not an option, the display stand needs to be smaller than the display shelf.
-I do not want to be taking any risks because an accidental bump might happen.
+If I’m displaying two of my beloved, >$1,000 keyboards on a shelf, an overhanging keyboard stand is not an option, the stand needs to be smaller than the shelf.
+I do not want to risk any accidental bumps or knocks.

 **_How often will someone be looking at the side profile of the stand, shouldn’t focus be on the two beautiful keyboards on display?_**